Facundo-Martin/Freact-Docs/docs/Production React/seo.md

 ## SEO Component in Next.js

 Next.js provides us with an optimized [next/head](https://nextjs.org/docs/api-reference/next/head) component to handle our meta tags.
 In this section, we will be leveraging this component to build a highly reusbale SEO component.
-We will then implement this component in each of our pages to boos SEO performance.
+We will then implement this component in each of our pages to boost SEO performance.

 Here is an updated version of the Next.js SEO component that includes the next/head component and additional Twitter and Facebook meta tags: